skulshreshtha/skulshreshtha.github.io/_posts/2020-06-20-sat-analysis.md

 import os
-import folium # For plotting chloropleth charts from folium import plugins
+import folium # For plotting chloropleth charts from folium import plugins import pygeoj # For reading in geoJSON District map file
 ```

 Now, let's read in all the different datasets that I described above: